Tuplanolla/contents/README.md

 #### Configuring

-The command `configure` opens the persistent configuration in the default text editor.
+The command `configure` opens the persistent configuration file in the default text editor.

 The command `set (key) (value)` changes the persistent configuration by associating the given `(key)` with the given `(value)`.